MikeMitterer/dart-l10n-gettext/README.md

 Now `mkl10n` should be available on the command-line.

-Go to your package you want to translate - say to 'German'
+Go to the package you want to translate.

 ```bash
     mkl10n -l de .